This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

-If making soap is something you’re interested in adding to your skill set, this book needs to be on your bookshelf.
+If making soap is something you’re interested in adding to your skill set, Jan’s book needs to be on your bookshelf.

 Jan offered to share a basic soap recipe with my readers and since making soap is something I know a lot of you would like to delve into — as I would — I jumped at the chance to have her share her expertise here.